Conservatorium High School: Fees and scholarships

 The Conservatorium High School is a public school and academic tuition fees are set by the government.
 The cost of compulsory individual music program tuition with teachers of the Sydney Conservatorium of Music is subsidised for students enrolling at the Conservatorium High School.
 Scholarships are available for special programs and purposes.

 Notable alumni

-The school's alumni association, the Conservatorium High Association of Old Students (CHAOS) aims to keep alumni connected through events and a regular newsletter, "This week at Con High".
+The school's alumni association, the Conservatorium High Association of Old Students, aims to keep alumni connected through events and a regular newsletter, "This week at Con High".
 The Association also puts on concerts that raise funds for student grants and scholarships.

 Notable alumni of the Conservatorium High School include: